On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Proofs of the results

 So

-Before proceeding, we state the following lemma which consist in a version of the Rosenthal inequality in the Orlicz space associated to $\Phi_d$.
-Its proof will be given in the appendix. \begin{Lemma} If $(d_{\bm{u}})_{\bm{u} \in (\mathbb{N})^*}$ is an ortho-martingale difference field, then there exists two constants $C_1,C_2 > 1$, which only depend on $d$, such that
+Before proceeding, we state the following lemma which is a version of the Rosenthal inequality in the Orlicz space associated with $\Phi_d$.
+Its proof will be given in the appendix. \begin{lemma} If $(d_{\bm{u}})_{\bm{u} \in (\mathbb{N})^*}$ is an ortho-martingale difference field and $0<\epsilon <1$, then there exists two constants $C_1,C_2 > 1$, which only depend on $d$ and $\epsilon$, such that